ralphluo11/CAPP30239Static/static-proposal.md

 URL: {https://data.worldbank.org/indicator/NY.GDP.MKTP.KD.ZG?end=2024&start=2024&view=map}

-Size: {266} rows, {70} columns
+Size: 266 rows, 70 columns

-{The World Bank GDP growth indicator reports the annual percent change in GDP at market prices (constant prices); I checked the number of missing observations and inspected their corresponding time ranges to assess the series’ coverage for the country–year analysis.}
+The World Bank GDP growth indicator reports the annual percent change in GDP at market prices (constant prices); I checked the number of missing observations and inspected their corresponding time ranges to assess the series’ coverage for the country–year analysis.